-Pre-AICE Chemistry THIS COURSE IS EQUAL TO CHEMISTRY 1 HONORS Course Number: 2003372 Credit: 1.00 Weight: Honors 0.5 Term: Yearlong Prerequisite: Pre-AICE Biology and Teacher recommendation Course Description: Laboratory investigations which include the use of scientific inquiry, research, measurement, problem solving and experimental procedures are an integral part of this course.
-Earth/Space Science Course Number: 2001310 Credit: 1.00 Weight: Standard 0.0 Term: Yearlong Prerequisite: Biology Course Description: The purpose of this course is to develop and apply concepts basic to the Earth, its materials, processes, history and environment, and, to learn concepts about our universe.
+Pre-AICE Chemistry THIS COURSE IS EQUAL TO CHEMISTRY I HONORS

+Course Number: 2003372 Credit: 1.00 Weight: Honors 0.5 Term: Yearlong Prerequisite: Pre-AICE Biology and Teacher recommendation Course Description: Laboratory investigations which include the use of scientific inquiry, research, measurement, problem solving and experimental procedures are an integral part of this course.

+Earth/Space Science Course Number: 2001310 Credit: 1.00 Weight: Standard 0.0 Term: Yearlong Prerequisite: Biology Course Description: The purpose of this course

+The purpose of this course is to develop and apply concepts basic to the Earth, its materials, processes, history and environment, and, to learn concepts about our universe.